 Be Prepared for the Initial Consultation

 You can anticipate that your divorce lawyer will have many questions to ask about your current living arrangements, your children, your financial status, your employment status, and your reasons for divorce.
 Talking about these things can feel very raw and emotional, yet it is an important part of the process and helps your attorney put your interests first.
 Be ready for these tough conversations, and also come prepared with a list of any financial or real estate assets you have, including the financial institutions in which you hold accounts.

 Be Candid About Your COVID Concerns

 Remember that, during the pandemic, tensions may be unusually high, and stressors may take a toll on your marriage.
-While you may not want to rush into major decisions, including divorce, it is important to know the options that are available, and to seek legal guidance as needed.
-If you are looking for information about divorce proceedings in Elizabethtown, Kentucky or the surrounding area, we encourage you to contact us at Clagett & Barrett at your next opportunity.
+While you may not want to rush into major decisions, including divorce, it is important to know the available options, and to seek legal guidance as needed.
+If you are looking for information about divorce proceedings in Elizabethtown, Kentucky or the surrounding area, we encourage you to contact us at Clagett & Barnett at your next opportunity.

 Talk with a Divorce Lawyer in Elizabethtown, KY